-This article describes how to import data from Excel files into Next Project.
+This article explains how to import data from Excel files into Next Project.

 NOTE: Nuvo imports must be enabled on your installation to access this import tool.

 In almost all modules, you can import data from a file into Next Project.
-This applies to basic data registers such as types, chart of accounts etc. but also projects, users and suppliers.
+This includes basic data registers such as types, chart of accounts, and more — as well as projects, users, and suppliers.

 Start the import